Once you celebrate your twins’ first birthday, you can breathe a sigh of relief. You made it. You did it. You survived.

 From Shock to Normal

 When we found out we were having twins, I was in shock.
 Even after the girls were born, I’d find myself in disbelief that we had two little babies.
-Now, it is no longer an anomaly, but rather part of life and I can’t imagine life without my little girls.
+Now, it is no longer an anomaly, but rather part of life and I can’t imagine life without my girls.

 From Identical to Unique